 “Every man who enters a brothel is looking for God.”
 This quote, attributed to G.K.
 Chesterton, is one of the foundational concepts of Saint John Paul II’s “Theology of the Body,” which is a collection of talks the pope gave on human sexuality.
 Theology of the Body (TOB) teaches that in the Garden of Eden our sexuality was pure and revealed the image and likeness of God.
 But sin created disorder and blurred our ability to see God in the other.
 In our disordered state, when we look at each other sexually, we hunger for our intimate connection with God.

 We may briefly experience good feelings and emotions that come from true intimate fellowship with our sexual partner, but our sexual experience is like the leaky cistern that cannot hold water.
 We again become thirsty.
-Those of us who have fallen into the hole of pornography addiction repeatedly turn to the empty fantasy world, which leaves us thirsting for true connection while feeling as though we are moving further away from the living water.
+Those of us who have fallen into the hole of porn addiction repeatedly turn to the empty fantasy world, which leaves us thirsting for true connection while feeling as though we are moving further away from the living water.

 I have often pondered Genesis 2:25: “Adam and his wife were both naked and they felt no shame.”
 What I find intriguing about this verse is that God found it important to identify the state of nakedness with the absence of shame.
 However, after eating the forbidden fruit, “The eyes of both of them were opened, and they realized they were naked; so they sewed fig leaves together and made coverings for themselves.”